jenskutilek/jkUnicode/USAGE.md

 `-n NEAR_MISS | --near-miss NEAR_MISS`

-Prints a list of orthographies which are missing up to a number of NEAR_MISS characters to be supported.
+Prints a list of orthographies which are lacking up to a number of NEAR_MISS characters to be supported.
+For the missing characters, Unicode, glyph name, and Unicode name are reported.

 #### Example

 ```
-$ ortho -n 1 ComicJens-Italic.ttf
+$ ortho -n 1 ComicJens.ttf
 Orthographies which can be supported with max.
 1 additional character:

 Breton